orangejuice/blog/data/activity/book-思考-让人成为人-2024/record.en.md

 date: 2024-01-12 17:42:54+08:00
 douban:
   rating: 0
-  subtitle: "[Canada] Jeremy Carpendale / [UK] Charlie Lewis / 2024 / Renmin
+  subtitle: by Jeremy Carpendale & Charlie Lewis / 2024 / Renmin University of
-    University of China Press"
+    China Press
 ---

-Via the 'Successful People' Chinese new book, four-star recommendation: Thinking Makes Us Human.
-The awareness of how others perceive us is the main theme of this book.
-Meanwhile, the authors also critique the idea of realizing universal artificial intelligence through machines.
-A person's cognitive development must be rooted in social interaction, which involves emotional engagement, not a set of abstract, detached inferences.
-Thinking is inherently social.
-Mind and thought are produced through social processes.
+Via Twitter, a new Chinese book 'Thinking Makes Us Human' receives a four-star recommendation: The book focuses on our awareness of how others perceive us.
+It also critiques the expectation to achieve general artificial intelligence through machines.
+Mental development must be based on social interaction, involving emotional participation rather than a set of abstract, impractical deductions.
+Thought is inherently social, and both mind and thinking arise through social processes.